canonical/nginx-ingress-integrator-operator/docs/explanation/architecture.md

 The `nginx-route` integration is more specific to the Nginx Ingress Integrator but offers more customization of the ingress specification.

-When the Nginx Ingress Integrator receives an ingress request via either the `ingress` integration or the `nginx-route` integration, it unifies the request into an intermediate representation and then converts this intermediate representation into the desired Kubernetes resources, including [`ingress` resources](https://kubernetes.io/docs/concepts/services-networking/ingress/)
+When the Nginx Ingress Integrator receives an ingress request from an application charm, via either the `ingress` integration or the `nginx-route` integration, it unifies the request into an intermediate representation and then converts this representation into the desired Kubernetes resources, including [`ingress` resources](https://kubernetes.io/docs/concepts/services-networking/ingress/)
 , [`service` resources](https://kubernetes.io/docs/concepts/services-networking/service/)
 , [`EndpointSlice` resources](https://kubernetes.io/docs/concepts/services-networking/endpoint-slices/)